-The High Availability Add-On is an integrated set of software components that can be deployed in a variety of configurations to suit your needs for performance, high availability, load balancing, scalability, file sharing, and economy.
+Red Hat Cluster Suite (RHCS) is an integrated set of software components that can be deployed in a variety of configurations to suit your needs for performance, high-availability, load balancing, scalability, file sharing, and economy.

-Cluster administration tools — Configuration and management tools for setting up, configuring, and managing the High Availability Add-On.
-The tools are for use with the Cluster Infrastructure components, the high availability and Service Management components, and storage.
+- Cluster administration tools — Configuration and management tools for setting up, configuring, and managing a Red Hat cluster.
+The tools are for use with the Cluster Infrastructure components, the High-availability and Service Management components, and storage.

-Red Hat GFS2 (Global File System 2) — Part of the Resilient Storage Add-On, this provides a cluster file system for use with the High Availability Add-On.
-GFS2 allows multiple nodes to share storage at a block level as if the storage were connected locally to each cluster node.
-GFS2 cluster file system requires a cluster infrastructure.
+- Red Hat GFS (Global File System) — Provides a cluster file system for use with Red Hat Cluster Suite.
+GFS allows multiple nodes to share storage at a block level as if the storage were connected locally to each cluster node.

-Cluster Logical Volume Manager (CLVM) — Part of the Resilient Storage Add-On, this provides volume management of cluster storage.
-CLVM support also requires cluster infrastructure.
+- Cluster Logical Volume Manager (CLVM) — Provides volume management of cluster storage.

 NoteWhen you create or modify a CLVM volume for a clustered environment, you must ensure that you are running the

 clvmddaemon.
 For further information, refer to Section 1.6, “Cluster Logical Volume Manager”.